syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 ![Month selection indicator color customization in schedule xamarin forms](monthview_images/selectionindicatorcolor.png)

 >**NOTE**
-This support won't apply for current day indicator, you can use TodayBackgroundColor property to customize it.
+This support is not applicable for current day indicator, you can use the TodayBackgroundColor property to customize it.

 ### Selection customization using style
-You can customize the month cell selection by using [SelectionStyle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~SelectionStyle.html) property of `SfSchedule`.
+You can customize the month cell selection by using the [SelectionStyle](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~SelectionStyle.html) property of `SfSchedule`.

 {% tabs %}
 {% highlight XAML %}